RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181018_r1_37C_glycerol_O2_dilution/README.md

 ---
-status: Rejected
+status: Accepted
-reason: analysis not finished
+reason: Foldchange is lower than usually observed for glycerol.
 ---

 # 2018-10-18 37C Glycerol O2 Dilution